fbpx

 • ICSI (Intracytoplasmic Sperm Injection) – The treatment process for ICSI is the same as for IVF, except that in ICSI during lab fertilisation the sperm are microinjected directly into the eggs.
 ICSI is generally indicated where there are known sperm problems such as motility issues or other abnormalities.
 It is also indicated in patients with a history of previous failed or low fertilisation in a conventional IVF treatment using the same sperm donor.

 • Intrauterine insemination – This is when sperm is placed directly into a woman’s womb to try to aid conception.
 It can be done with or without the use of hormone medication to stimulate a woman’s egg production.
-IUI is a cheaper option than IVF but it is about three times less likely to work than IVF.
+IUI is a cheaper and less invasive option than IVF but it is about three times less likely to work than IVF.

 Depending on what your screenings and medical history show, the process may vary a little and additional treatments may be helpful.
 For instance if you have a family history of chromosome problems, at some clinics such as The Fertility and Gynaecology Academy we can perform genetic testing on embryos before implantation to identify any inherited abnormalities, giving you peace of mind (Please note the HFEA view on genetic testing here).
 Or if you may be more vulnerable to miscarriage or implantation problems because of immune issues, we can provide targeted immune treatments prior to a process like IVF, to help get your body baby-ready.
 You can read the HFEA view on reproductive immunology here.